OpenSILEX/phis-docs-community/docs/index.md

 ## Background
 Phis (Phenotyping Hybrid Information System) is developped for high-throughput plant phenotyping in close interaction to plant phenotyping communities.
 Phis is part of SILEX collaborative meta-project developped at MISTEA joint research unit (INRA - SupAgro).
-More information on SILEX is availbale at [SILEX wiki](https://mulcyber.toulouse.inra.fr/plugins/mediawiki/wiki/silex/index.php/Accueil "SILEX wiki Main Page").
+More information on SILEX is available at [montpellier.inra.fr](https://www6.montpellier.inra.fr/mistea/Projets/Silex "SILEX Main Page").
-The present documentation is a resource material related to the Phis version developped for field phenotyping, which complete name is SILEX-PHIS-FIELD.
+The present documentation is a resource material related to the new version of Phis.

 ![phis-architecture](img/phis-architecture.png)